 Health insurance charges are automatically removed when undergraduate and graduate students drop to fewer than 9 or 6 credits, respectively, within the first 30 days of the 1st semester of coverage.
 These students must also submit a request for coverage through University Health Plans if they would like to remain enrolled in the Student Health Insurance Plan.

-Effective 2017-2018 the Student Health Insurance Plan annual coverage period is changing from August 15 through August 14 to August 1 through July 31.
-Coverage is effective August 1 through July 31 for students enrolled in the fall semester.
-The annual premium for undergraduate students is $1,809 and for graduate students is $2,694.
-Coverage is effective January 1 - July 31 for newly enrolled spring semester students.
-The spring premium for undergraduate students is $1,058 and for graduate students is $1,574.
+The Student Health Insurance Plan annual coverage period is effective August 1, 2018 through July 31, 2019 for students enrolled in the fall semester.
+The annual premium for undergraduate students is $1,982 and for graduate students it is $2,952.
+Coverage is effective January 1, 2019 - July 31, 2019 for newly enrolled spring semester students.
+The spring premium for undergraduate students is $1,159 and for graduate students is $1,724.

-The Student Health Insurance Plan is provided by Blue Cross Blue Shield of Massachusetts (previously provided by Aetna Student Health) and administered by University Health Plans.
+The Student Health Insurance Plan is provided by Blue Cross Blue Shield of Massachusetts and administered by University Health Plans.
 For complete details on the policy, please click benefit information in the navigation menu to the left.
 The College offers an Undergraduate and Graduate student plan.